 - Show the defendant intentionally resisted arrest.

 Resisting arrest generally involves situations where a person obstructs, resists or delays a law enforcement during the performance of their duty.
 Any action a person takes that impedes an officer, even standing their way, could qualify.
-Actions commonly seen as resisting arrest include:
+Actions commonly seen as committing this crime include:

 - Physically struggling against or attacking an officer while attempting to arrest you;